nazar-pc/noise-c.wasm/readme.md

 When reading LiveScript code make sure to configure 1 tab to be 4 spaces (GitHub uses 8 by default), otherwise code might be hard to read.

-## Current status

-API should be near stable and unlikely to change.

-Still considered unstable, so be careful and make sure to report any issues you encounter.
-Project is covered with a lot of tests though to ensure it works as intended (see `tests` directory).

 ## API

 ### lib.ready(callback)